Banuvathyrr/Ph.D-Thesis-project/README.md

 - Each experiment had different task to be performed with the same experimental apparatus.
 - The experiment involved set of trials.
 Each trial lasted for few seconds.
 - Fingertip force data and position data was collected while performing each trial.

+### Tools used
-- The data was collected using a customized LabVIEW (LabVIEW Version 12.0, National Instruments) program
+- LabVIEW - The data was collected using a customized LabVIEW (LabVIEW Version 12.0, National Instruments) program
+- Matlab - Offline data analysis was performed using MATLAB (Version R2016b,MathWorks, USA).
+- R programming- Statistical analysis was performed using R
+- GPower - Statistical power and sample size computation
+- Inkscape - Diagram of the handle and the setup drawn using Inkscape
+- Originlab - Bar graphs, line plots, scatter plots etc were plotted using Origin

 ### Data Cleaning
 - Checked for missing values and addessed it at the data collection stage itself.